 Knitting magazines are a great resource for knitters of all skill levels.
 And as a new knitter I wanted you to consider these little gems as you learn how to knit.

-Just browsing through one can stir up some wonderfully creative ideas for your next project.
-And there's so much you can learn with the knitting tutorials and articles.
-They have things like:
+I think magazines for knitting are sometimes overlooked.
+People just don't think about them and yet they can be a tremendous help for knitters.
+They're often jam-packed with knitting information.
+And just browsing through one can stir up some wonderfully creative knitting ideas for your next project.
+Plus there's so much you can learn with the knitting tutorials and articles.

 One of my favorite things to look at in a fresh new knitting magazine is what's new in yarns and the latest colors for the season.
 Gees I love yarn.
 Of course I also enjoy the ideas I get too.
-If I'm not sure what to start knitting next I'll just flip through a magazine for some new ideas and inspiration.
+If I'm not sure what to start knitting next I'll just flip through my knitting magazines for some new ideas and inspiration.
 And I usually come up with something too.

 They have loads of knitting patterns for the whole family including patterns for the home and they're clearly marked even listing the skill level which is always nice to know ahead of time.